arobey1/smooth-llm/README.md

 # SmoothLLM

 This is the official source code for [SmoothLLM: Defending LLMs Against Jailbreaking Attacks](https://arxiv.org/abs/2310.03684) by Alex Robey, Eric Wong, Hamed Hassani, and George J. Pappas.
+To learn more about our work, see [our blog post](https://debugml.github.io/smooth-llm/).

 ## Installation